oryory2/ProductsCatalog/README.md

 ## Installing instructions

 1. Clone the repository
-2. Make sure you have all the neccassary
-3. Install dependencies for both frontend and backend:
+2. Install dependencies for both frontend and backend:
    - inside the repo main folder, open cmd and run:
-        - cd client
+        - cd ProductCatalogBack
         - npm install
-        - cd ../server
+        - cd ../‏‏ProductCatalogFront
         - npm install
-4. create a new connection to the mongoDB compass on localhost:27017, than create a new Database named ProductsCatalog, then import the three included collection that can be found in the repo main folder /MongoCollections:
+3. create a new connection to the mongoDB compass on localhost:27017, than create a new Database named ProductsCatalog, then import the three included collection that can be found in the repo main folder /MongoCollections:
    - Products
    - Reviews